nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/software_lifecycle.md

 ## Software objects

 Software objects represent software releases that can be assigned to devices and inventory items.

-When creating the Software object, the following fields are available.
-Fields in **bold** are mandatory.
+When creating the Software object, the following fields are available (fields in **bold** are mandatory).

 | Field | Description |
 | -- | -- |